paulmillr/noble-curves/README.md

   - E-voting: malicious voters may pick keys that allow repudiation in order to deny results
   - Blockchains: transaction of amount X might also be valid for a different amount Y
 - Both modes have SUF-CMA (strong unforgeability under chosen message attacks).

-Check out [RFC9496](https://www.rfc-editor.org/rfc/rfc9496) for description of ristretto and decaf groups which we implement.

 ### montgomery: Montgomery curve